lharries/harries.co/content/blog/yc/index.md

 title: YC - My experience and advice for the application and interview
 date: "2021-01-01T11:22:36"
 category: note
+description: If you are an early-stage company, I think YC has incredible value and should still be the default for most founders.
 ---

 <img src="https://res.cloudinary.com/djp21wtxm/image/upload/v1633558066/tfgpuoxbr9smi4lnv4sz.png" class="rounded h-72 w-full object-cover mt-16"/>